rissets/rissets.github.io/content/featured/DjangoPortfolio/index.md

 showInProjects: true
 ---

-Collaborated with the [Developer Team](https://risset.social/id/#contact) to develop the front-end and deploy the website on Heroku for a pro-bono legal startup [Caim Consulting](https://risset.social).
+Collaborated with the [Developer Team](https://risset.social/id/#contact) to develop the front-end and deploy the website on Heroku for a pro-bono legal startup [Portfolio Generate](https://risset.social).